 The research assistants will include professionals in community development with impeccable communication skills and abilities.
 They must have undergone training in human physiology and have a good track record in community research both at physical and virtual levels.

 Limiting Factors and Mitigating Actions

-The table below summarizes the research limitations and mitigating actions.
+The table below summarizes the research limitations and mitigating actions:

+ENHANCE THE FOLLOWING TABLE TO BE MORE ENGAGING

+NO BULLETS NEEDED BELOW